Onurtag/DupliBackupX/README.md

 https://github.com/Onurtag/DupliBackupX

 📑 The main purpose of DupliBackupX is to be able to quickly create and remove a portable backup set.
-What DupliBackupX does can be done using duplicati.commandline in a few lines, but with a bit worse performance as it is a bit slow at startup.
+What DupliBackupX does can be done using duplicati.commandline in a few lines, but with worse performance as it is a bit slow on startup.

 📂 The destination folder will include everything that was used in the backup:
 - Files that are backed-up